Linda Florian (A-K)

 If a Student Becomes Ill in School

-STUDENTS SHOULD NOT BE USING THEIR CELL PHONE TO CALL PARENTS DIRECTLY TO GO HOME ILL - An MHS employee must talk to the parent before a child can be released.
+As has always been our policy STUDENTS SHOULD NOT BE USING THEIR CELL PHONES TO CALL PARENTS DIRECTLY TO GO HOME ILL - We will enforce that any student leaving the school ILL MUST be excused through the clinic.

 Tardiness to School

 Oversleeping, car trouble, power failures, traffic problems, frozen car locks are all unexcused tardies.
 A note or call from a parent to the Attendance Office regarding the reason is always appreciated and will be noted for your student’s records.
 A Principal or his/her designee shall make the final determination between excused or unexcused tardy if necessary.

 As the student accumulates tardies to school, the following consequences may result:

 12 tardies ~ 2 hour Saturday school and notification